 She idly picked at her knitting, pulling a few stitches through out of habit rather than anything else.
-Tara needed to keep her hands busy.
-She'd discovered early on that if she had something tiny and focused to do, her brain would quiet itself down for a few menial hours.
+She needed to keep her hands busy.
+She discovered early on that if she had something tiny and focused to do, her brain would quiet itself down for a few menial hours.

 A sigh escaped her lips.

-Knitting meant she had to jump start that future for the sake of necessity, and Tara disliked starting things too early.
-Especially without Willow.
+Tara hated knitting.
 She mindlessly completed a row of the burgundy and cream scarf she had been knitting for what seemed like forever.